Luzkan/smells/content/smells/refused-bequest.md

 #### **Hard to Test**

-Each subclass might have different capabilities up an down the class hierarchies.
+Each subclass might have different capabilities up and down the class hierarchies.

 ### Example